carson-pol/KV260-yolox-vitis-ai/README.md

 with and without `DISPLAY` set, so its not a packaging problem nor does a headless OpenCV explain it.
 I couldn't determine the root cause.

-Rather than debug a vendor sample, I decided to build a purpose-written runner:
+Rather than debug, I decided to build a custom runner:
 `src/run_yolox.cpp`.

 ### API